xyst/writings/explain-leetcode.md

 ## 745. Prefix-and-suffix search

-- Just prefix trees?
+- Prefix trees?
 - Prefixes -> (suffixes -> last position)

 ## 736. Lisp expression

-Just translate the spec into code.
+Translate the spec into code.
 A simple expression evaluator.

 ## 732. Calendar overlap count

-Just interval calculation.
+Interval calculation.
 A sorted set of pairs, each having a count.

 ## 727. Subsequence occurrence with the shortest span